-- Frames – 10 deep and 10 super frames that includes wax foundation.
+- Frames – 10 deep and 10 super frames that include wax foundation.

-- 4 queen excluders – that helps keep the queen in her rightly place and avoid laying eggs on the supers.
+- 4 queen excluders – that helps keep the queen in her right place and avoid laying eggs on the supers.

 - A hive divider – that can be used to split the Beehaus into two independent hives.